 Borenstein is prolific in writing concertos for a wide variety of instruments, recently including his Concerto for violin and orchestra op.
 60, Poème op.
 64 for violin and string orchestra, Concerto for Alto Saxophone and String Orchestra op.
 70, Cello Concerto No. 2 op.
 77.

 His latest concerto, the Concerto for Piano and Orchestra op.
 91, was premiered in 2022.
 Nimrod conducted the Royal Philharmonic Orchestra for a premiere recording of the concerto with Clélia Iruzun as soloist.
-The Album will be released by Somm on January 20th 2023.
+The Album was released by Somm on January 20th 2023.

 Increasingly in demand on the podium, Borenstein has various conducting projects underway, currently encompassing orchestras in the UK, Germany, Italy and Israel.